-How to Look After Your Skin After an Injury: Chances are you are already aware of the important functions your skin performs and why it’s necessary to have healthy skin.
+How to Look After Your Skin After an Injury: Chances are you are already aware of your skin’s essential functions and why it’s necessary to have healthy skin.
 From regulating body temperature to protecting you from UV light, producing vitamin D, and increasing your confidence, your skin performs several important functions, and this is why it’s always important to look after your skin whenever you have an injury.

 The major causes of skin injury are falls, accidents involving sharp objects, and auto accidents.
 In case of auto accidents, you should seek medical help as soon as possible, especially if there’s an open wound and a lot of bleeding.
 Even if there’s no visible injury, you could be suffering from internal injuries.
 So, you should still check in with a doctor.